girip11/python_learning/python3_oop/9_iterator_pattern.md

 ## Coroutines

+* Coroutines can be entered, exited, and resumed at many different points.

-Similar to generators, while generators cant have data passed to it, **using coroutines data can be passed to the generators.** (generators produce data, coroutines can consume data)
+* Coroutines are similar to generators, while generators can't have data passed to it, **using coroutines data can be passed to the generators.** (generators produce data, coroutines can consume data)

 > The thing that is really confusing for many people is the order in which this happens:
 >